Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 Will this proposal lead to redundancies?

 No. The proposed model does not need fewer staff.
 These changes are about having the right number and mix of staff in the right locations to deliver care that better meets the needs and preferences of women and families.
+The Trust have also recruited to Birthrate Plus recommended staffing levels for the wider maternity service.
+This has resulted in the recruitment of an additional 29 whole-time equivalent (WTF) midwives.
+The Trust are also increasing the number of Band 3 Maternity Support Workers (MSW).

 No. Under our proposed model, some maternity support workers would be based at the maternity hubs for 12 hours a day which will allow midwives to work flexibly across different settings so that they can be where women need them to be.
-Midwives would only need to be at the maternity hubs to deliver midwifery clinics.
+Midwives would only need to be at the maternity hubs to deliver planned midwifery clinics.